Apple unveils music streaming service, revamps iOS

 Among some of the other features introduced was “activation lock,” an anti-theft security enhancement that prevents unauthorized resetting of the device.

-Cook told the audience of developers that Apple’s App Store now has 900,000 apps that have been downloaded a total of 50 billion times.
+Cook told the audience of developers that Apple’s App Store now has 900,000 apps, which have been downloaded a total of 50 billion times.

 Apple’s stock dipped 0.66 percent to close at $438.89 on the Nasdaq.

-Additional reporting and writing by Noel Randewich, Editing by Andre Grenon, Richard Chang, Steve Orlofsky and Matt Driskill
+Reporting by Poornima Gupta, Edwin Chan and Noel Randewich; Editing by Andre Grenon, Richard Chang nand Steve Orlofsky